curlconverter/curlconverter/README.md

 Limitations:

 - Only HTTP is supported
-- If multiple URLs are passed only the first one is used
-- By default, curl doesn't follow redirects or decompress the response but the generated code will do whatever the default is for that runtime, to keep it simpler.
-For example Python's Requests follows redirects by default, so unless you explicitly set the redirect policy with `-L`/`--location`/`--no-location`, the resulting code will not do what curl would do if the server responds with a redirect
 - Code generators for other languages are less thorough than the Python generator
+- By default, curl doesn't follow redirects or decompress gzip-compressed responses but the generated code will do whatever the default is for that runtime, to keep it simpler.
+For example Python's Requests library [follows redirects by default](https://requests.readthedocs.io/en/latest/user/quickstart/#redirection-and-history), so unless you explicitly set the redirect policy with `-L`/`--location`/`--no-location`, the resulting code will not do what curl would do if the server responds with a redirect
 - and much more

 ## Install